Funny-mad-Peeea/ScaiIlp/doc/readme.txt

 3.2 Usage
 ---------

-3.2.1 ScaiIlp.dll

-Include ilp_solver_interface.hpp and ilp_solver_factory.hpp.
-Link against ScaiIlp.dll.

 The published solver interface is ILPSolverInterface.
+Include ilp_solver_interface.hpp.

+3.2.1 Use as a DLL

+The recommended way to use ScaiIlp is to use it as a DLL (dynamic linking)
+- Link against ScaiIlp.dll.
+- Include ilp_solver_factory.hpp.
+- Create your objects via create_solver_cbc() from ilp_solver_factory.hpp.
-If you are using ScaiIlp.dll, then you must call create_solver_XYZ() from ilp_solver_factory.hpp in order to create a concrete solver.
-To destroy the solver later, you MUST call destroy_solver() instead of deleting the pointer yourself.
+- To destroy the solver later, you MUST call destroy_solver() instead of deleting the pointer yourself.

+3.2.2.
+Static linking

+Alternatively, you may include your ilp_solver_cbc.cpp and all its dependencies in your project.
+This way, your code gets statically linked with a part of ScaiIlp.

-3.2.2 ScaiIlp.exe
+3.2.3 ScaiIlp.exe

+To use ScaiIlp.exe, there is a class ILPSolverStub.
+IlpSolverStub can be used like IlpSolverCbc either as described in 3.2.1 or as described in 3.2.2.
-To use ScaiIlp.exe, there is a class ILPSolverStub that can be instantiated by calling create_solver_stub().
-This function expects the base name of a solver executable (in the same directory) and a name for a shared memory segment.
+The constructor of IlpSolverStub and create_solver_stub() expect the base name of a solver executable (in the same directory, should be ScaiIlp, unless you rename it) and a name for a shared memory segment.

 3.3 Class Hierarchy